TNolan01/tommy1/README.md

 **Shopping Basket**

-<p>When an item is placed in the basket a success toast will display a summary.
+<p>When an item is added to the basket a success toast will display a summary.
 This toast is built on structure of the Boutique Ado toasts and will display the product summary and an indication of any delivery charge or how far the customer is away from getting free delivery.</p>
 <br>

 <p align="center" width="100%">